kathyrollo/jcucumberng-framework/README.md

 - [Git](https://git-scm.com/downloads)
 - [Maven](https://maven.apache.org/download.cgi)

-Installation and configuration of the above are not in the scope of this guide.
-Check the corresponding official documentation or external tutorials accordingly.
+Setup and installation of the above are not in the scope of this guide.
+Check the corresponding documentation or tutorials accordingly.

 ## Getting Started
 This section will help you run the project for the first time.
 No further configurations are needed at this point.